nimondo/logs-analysis/README.md

  --newsdata.py using flask to display the results

- --newsdatadb.py, the programm witch make request from psql to fetch results
+ --newsdatadb.py, the programm witch make request from psql to fetch results and display it in web page --newsdatadb-txt.py,the programm witch make request from psql to fetch results and display it in plaintext

  --app.css is the template style file

  --results.txt is the resluts from requests hold on plain text

+ The installation and instruction is a part of udacity.

 [(Back to TOC)](#table-of-contents)